hturnbull93/portfolio/README.md

 - This is used to randomize the border that is used for the content section.
 - Added a div with the class of "bg".

+### Stubbing Math.random

+I thought it would be fun for the content to be surrounded by a random choice of PaperCss's borders.
+However this randomness is causing the snapshot tests to fail.

+In the snapshot tests I have used the jest `spyOn` and `mockImplementation` methods to stub the value that `Math.random` returns to 0.5.

 <!-- Links -->

 [harryturnbull.com]: https://harryturnbull.com/